In this article, we’ll discuss what stockouts are, how they occur, and what you can do to prevent stockouts.

 In addition to better predicting supply, companies can mitigate the possibility of a stockout by improving their ability to forecast customer demand.
 Especially around new product launches, cutting-edge demand forecasting is key to ensuring that demand does not exceed supply and lead to a stockout.

 Safety stock is inventory you keep on hand to mitigate the impact of lost inventory or missing shipments.
 The amount of safety stock a given operation needs will vary considerably by industry, region and product.
-However, there is a handy rule of thumb to help you arrive at a reasonable estimate of how much safety stock you need:
+However, there is a handy rule of thumb to help you arrive at a reasonable estimate of how much safety stock you need to avoid stockouts:

 Canadian Forest Products (Canfor) is one company that has seen a significant reduction in potential stockouts as a result of implementing a real-time transportation visibility platform.
 Using FourKites to consolidate tracking across ocean, rail and over-the-road freight, Canfor was able to achieve a new level of proactive customer planning and engagement.